Closure By D.I. Jolly

 “Will you call me when this is all over?”

 I had started walking toward the door and she wasn’t actually looking at me, which was good because my hands and knees started to shake when I realised what I was going to say.
 It was finally time to do what I should have done the night before.

 The air seemed to disappear from the room and everything turn grey.
-My insane whirlwind romance was over, a two-year long love affair had finally reached its final page.
+My insane whirlwind romance was over, a two-year-long love affair had finally reached its final page.
 I turned, let myself out and headed off to where I was supposed to be that morning.
 Something about knowing I wouldn’t get a random text or call from her brought with it a strange sense of relief.
-By the time I reached the courthouse, I felt like I was ready to start the next adventure Life had in store for me.
+By the time I reached the hospital, I felt like I was ready to start the next adventure Life had in store for me.